dsherret/server-bridge/readme.md

 server-bridge
 =============

-Code generation for a strongly typed bridge between the client and server.
+Code generation for a statically typed bridge between the client and server.

 This library is experimental and still needs a bit of work.